-The Board is proposing a final dividend of 4.2p per Ordinary share (2020 - 4.20p), which will be paid on 30 July 2021 to shareholders on the register on 9 July 2020.
-This final dividend brings total Ordinary share dividends for the year to 13.2p per share, unchanged from the previous year.
-Based on the year end share price of 248.0p, this equates to a dividend yield of 5.3%.
+The Company has paid three interim dividends of 3.20p per Ordinary share (2021: 3.00p).
+The Board is proposing a final dividend of 4.20p per Ordinary share (2021: 4.20p), which will be paid on 29 July 2022 to shareholders on the register on 8 July 2022.
+This final dividend brings total Ordinary share dividends for the year to 13.80p per share, an increase of 4.5% from the previous year (2021: 13.20p).
+Based on the year end share price of 279.0p, this equates to a dividend yield of 4.9%.

-The Board is proposing a final dividend of 4.2p per Ordinary share.
-This brings total Ordinary share dividends for the year to 13.2p per share, unchanged from the previous year.
+The final dividend brings total Ordinary share dividends for the year to 13.80p per share, an increase of 4.5% from the previous year.

-As it was last year, the dividend is again not fully covered by current year earnings, however, given the significant level of its revenue reserves, the Company remains in a strong position to pay the dividend proposed.
-Following the payment of the final dividend, revenue reserves will still stand at 1.06 times the current annual Ordinary share dividend cost.
-The Company also has the flexibility to pay dividends from its realised capital reserves, although the Board has no current intention of making use of this flexibility.
-The Board is aware of the importance that shareholders attach to the level of dividends and these factors, together with growing evidence of economic and corporate recovery, will be taken into account at the time of future dividend decisions.
-Subject to unforeseen circumstances, it is proposed to continue during this financial year to pay three quarterly interim dividends of 3.0p each per Ordinary share and, as in previous years, the Board will decide on next year's final dividend having reviewed the full year results, taking into account the general outlook for the portfolio's investment income at that time.
+It was pleasing to see that this year, helped by the strong bounce back in equity dividends, the Company returned to a fully covered dividend.
+During the previous year the Company had used some of its revenue reserves in order to maintain the dividend in the midst of the pandemic induced uncertainty.
+Following the payment of the final dividend, revenue reserves will stand at 1.04 times the current annual Ordinary share dividend cost.
+This gives the Board great security for funding future dividend payments, particularly in light of the uncertainties clouding the macroeconomic outlook.
+In addition, the Company also has the flexibility to pay dividends from its realised capital reserves, although the Board has no current intention of making use of this flexibility.
+Subject to unforeseen circumstances, it is proposed to continue during this financial year to pay three quarterly interim dividends of 3.20p each per Ordinary share and, as in previous years, the Board will decide on next year's final dividend having reviewed the full year results, taking into account the general outlook for the portfolio's investment income at that time.